skasim/gm-fabric-jvm/documentation/Thrift.md

 # Overview
-This document talks to the step to generate thrift classes.
+This document talks to the step to generate Thrift classes.

 ## Modification of your model.
-Every time you make a change to the thrift model you have to generate new source files.
-These files a Java files.
+Every time you make a change to the Thrift model you have to generate new source files.
+These files are Java files.

     $ mvn clean generate-sources